 - Enhance the culture of safety in health systems through the application of information technologies.

-- Demonstrate professional values and ethical behavior in nursing leadership.
+- Practice professional values and ethical behavior in nursing leadership

 - Design culturally competent, equitable health services for vulnerable populations.

 - DNP Role and Interprofessionalism (NUR 9110)